wpensar/ionic-orm/CONTRIBUTING.md

-# Contributing to TypeORM
+# Contributing to Ionic-ORM

+## Please remember to constribute and fork [TypeORM](https://github.com/typeorm/typeorm) for any issues that are not in the WebSQL and SQLite driver; once accepted over there, Ionic-ORM will pull the changes.

-We would love for you to contribute to TypeORM and help make it even better than it is today!
+We would love for you to contribute to Ionic-ORM and help make it even better than it is today!
 As a contributor, here are the guidelines we would like you to follow:

  - [Question or Problem?](#question)